alanng10/Lang/Docue/a.md

 The letter "P" refers to state that is applicable to all.

-The letter "S" refers to do that is applicable to all.
+The letter "S" refers to structure that is applicable to all.

 The letter "T" refers to entity that is applicable to all.